Affiliate links on Android Authority may earn us a commission. Learn more.

 While Google Assistant is quickly expanding its library of commands, the reality is that Alexa remains the most robust digital assistant when it comes to smart speakers.
 Alexa is a powerful digital assistant capable of fetching all sorts of information for you, but the trick is knowing all the Alexa commands you can ask.

-Some of the Amazon Echo commands are pretty straight-forward, like asking how the weather is.
-However, there are a ton of commands you might not realize exist.
+Some of the Amazon Echo commands are pretty straightforward, like asking for the time or how the weather is.
+However, there are a ton of more complex commands you might not realize exist.
 With that in mind, we’ve gathered up the best Alexa commands in one place.

 Waking up Alexa